zack-bitcoin/plasmodial/docs/transaction_types.md

 # account_delete

-This deletes an account on the blockchain and sends all of it's AE tokens and shares to a different account.
+This deletes an account on the blockchain and sends all of it's AE tokens to a different account.
+Warning, this deletes all your share.
+Make sure to use account_spend to move all your shares somewhere else before deleting your account.

 # account_recycle